The first time I found out about Egypt my mind was blown away.

 And THEN, in the height of my passion, now 14 years ago, I was suddenly offered the possibility to see it in person, multiple times on a span of just a few years, the last trip being in 2007.
 My mother was just starting up one of the first organized travel group charters from Romania till Egypt.
 My dream was about to become reality, I was hooked.

-Now to not bore you too much, I will discuss my first impressions parralled with some photos from my absolute favorite places in the order that I have seen them.
+Now, to avoid boring you too much, I shall move on towards my impressions from a dream turned into reality, parralled with some photos from my absolute favorite places in the order that I have seen them.

 The history of ancient Egypt spans the period from the early prehistoric settlements of the northern Nile valley to the Roman conquest, in 30 BC.
 The Pharaonic Period is dated from the 32nd century BC, when Upper and Lower Egypt were unified, until the country fell under Macedonian rule, in 332 BC.
 The Nile has been the lifeline for Egyptian culture since the old ages.